oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 A new property 'apply' will be added to 'Update Network' command which triggers the hosts network configuration sync with the update network definition.
 The 'UpdateNetworkCommand' will be changed to a non-transactive.
 Its execution will be consisted of 2 steps:
-# Updating the network logical definition on the DB and handles vnic profile accordingly (remove all if network changed to non-vm network).
+# Updating the network logical definition on the DB and handles vnic profile accordingly (remove all if network changed to non-vm network) will run in a new transaction scope.

 1. Applying the network changes by executing a 'setup network' command for each host which the network is assigned to.

 The Setup Networks command will use the 'sync network' for the modified network.
 A dedicated multiple action runner will be added to run the 'Setup Networks' commands in parallel.
-Updating the network is blocked for network which is used by VMs.
-As part of the feature we should permit the change only for networks that aren't used by VMs or the VMs are down.
+Currently, Updating the network is blocked for network which is used by VMs.
+As part of the feature we should permit the change in these cases:

+*   Networks that aren't used by VMs
+*   The VMs are down and the change doesn't include modifying a VM network to a non-VM network.

 The feature will be enabled only for 3.1 clusters and above since it relies on the 'Setup Networks' which introduced in 3.1.

 #### Phase 2